hexavik/C-Programming-Questions/Memory_Management/Memory_Defragmenter/memory_defragmenter.md

 > - This simulates a real-world heap manager behavior.
 > - The algorithm should scan the memory pool, compact allocated blocks to the front, and merge free space toward the end.
 > - Optional: Visualize memory before and after defragmentation using ASCII blocks or address mapping.

+> [!WARNING]
+>
+> Understand that the solution is based on a simple defragmenter implementation.
+I am not following any standardized logic followed by `free()` (where it deallocates memory using addresses).
+I am deallocating memory using bytes only, which will also split between the allocated blocks, since we are not adding any data.
+This is logic that must not be followed in the real-time programs; this will be just a simple experiment to understand the defgamenter most simply.